 Resident Evil 5

 Five years after the Resident Evil 4 events members of the BSAA Chris Redfield and his new partner Sheva Alomar are sent to Africa.
-They have to arrest a bad guy before he sells bio-organic weapon on the black market.
+They have to arrest a bad guy before he sells a bio-organic weapon on the black market.
 The partners participate in the investigation, uncovering possibly the deadliest threat to the world ever, and facing various characters from Chris’ past.

-RE 5, a third-person shooter with an over-the-shoulder perspective, returns to the series’ survival horror roots, adds more of the fast paced action and a co-op mode.
+RE 5, a third-person shooter with an over-the-shoulder perspective, returns to the series’ survival horror roots, adds more of the fast-paced action and a co-op mode.
 The game is concentrated more on bioterrorism than on the zombies as main enemies.

 Resident Evil: Revelations 2

 This side-story is taking place in 2011, between RE 5 and 6.
 It has episodic structure and is a co-op as well as the RE: Revelations.
 The main characters are Claire Redfield and Barry Burton who explore an island penal colony with Moira, Barry’s daughter, and Natalia Korda, who has supernatural powers.
 This entry reveals several interesting plot details.

 Resident Evil 6

 RE 6 is more of an action game than survival horror.
 It must be the reason why series fans don’t adore this entry too much.

 The plot is unreeling 15 years after the Raccoon City incident.
 There are 4 overlapping storylines to play, which depict the story from different perspectives.